There’s a time and place for cock.

 An app that tracks sterilized peacocks so residents can finally relax in their multi-million dollar homes.

-Cock ID™ is an Ai recognition model that uses your camera to identify peacocks based on their unique feather patterns.
+Cock ID™ is an AI recognition model that uses your camera to identify peacocks based on their unique feather patterns.

 Residents scan the peacock on their property: if unsterilized, Peacock Patrol is immediately dispatched for humane capture and sterilization.